 "My idea of facing a fear and doing it anyway was 'if you are frightened of the sea... do what I did and learn to dive!'

-I've been involved in all aspects of Diveworld for over 13 years and have loved teaching people to dive for over 10 years.
+I've been involved in all aspects of Diveworld since 2005 and have loved teaching people to dive since becoming a PADI Instructor.

 Other hats worn in the business are organising trips and training schedules, marketing, instructing and dealing with all the excitement of admin.
 Living the dream and wouldn't do anything else!"